edisonpapers/lathrops-notes/1/README.md

 Phono publishing houses Kept star Cos of actors & stage and produced for family use Kinetographic phonograms of whole Dramas & Operas— No theatres with actors in Vogue

-Artificial Wood formed of compressed ==Celluloser=={description="' 'chloro-' interlined above"} Chlorinized & asbestos fibre & Talc—with solvent boiled<span style="color:red">*X Detail?*</span> & worked like wood fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ ~~back~~ fusing surfaces together.
+Artificial Wood formed of compressed ==Celluloser=={description="' 'chloro-' interlined above"} Chlorinized & asbestos fibre & Talc—with solvent boiled<span style="color:red">*X Detail?*</span> & worked like wood fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ <del>back</del> fusing surfaces together.

 Animal matter not used fixation of nitrogen produced vegitable nitrogenous articles in Endless number so vegitable steaks etc

-<span style="color:red">*X*</span> Artificial silk made from ~~by~~ __ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted ~~and~~ into ~~into fibre~~ a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—
+<span style="color:red">*X*</span> Artificial silk made from <del>by</del> __ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted <del>and</del> into <del>into fibre</del> a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—
 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="5" right
 applies Electricity foot dia— dif quant sugar etc artfcl Light